waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Master Battle Agent (Implemented Turn 156589):** Created a new orchestrator agent (`master_battle_agent`) that takes raw party/enemy JSON and internally calls `type_map_generator`, `battle_data_extractor`, and `battle_strategist_agent` to return a single, final action.
 This streamlines the 3-step battle analysis process into a single tool call, improving turn efficiency.
 - **`pc_withdraw_pokemon` Tool Created (Turn 157056):** Developed to automate the process of selecting and withdrawing a specific Pokémon from the PC, improving team management efficiency.
 - **`get_next_move_press` Tool Created (Turn 161071):** Developed to provide single-step, reliable navigation for the battle move menu.
 This addresses the 'Move Menu Cursor Reset Anomaly' by allowing for re-evaluation of the cursor's position each turn, replacing the unreliable `auto_attacker` for move selection.

-## B. Tool Brainstorming (To be implemented immediately if possible)
+- **`battle_screen_parser` Tool Created (Turn 161671):** Developed to automate the extraction of key battle data from screen text.
+This streamlines the input process for the `master_battle_agent`, improving battle efficiency.

+## B. Development Ideas
-- `menu_navigator` Tool Idea: Create a tool that can navigate list-based menus to a specific item.
-This would prevent manual errors in the PC, party screen, etc.
+- **`menu_navigator` Tool Idea:** Create a tool that can navigate list-based menus (PC, Party, Bag) to a specific item.
+This would prevent manual errors and make menu navigation much more efficient than my current one-step-at-a-time manual process.
-- **`team_data_compiler` Tool Idea:** Create a tool that can parse the `game_state`'s PC box data and my notepad's opponent roster data to automatically generate the JSON input for the `team_composition_advisor` agent.
-This will eliminate a tedious and error-prone manual data entry step.

 - **`puzzle_solver` Tool Idea:** Create a tool that takes the current map state (`map_xml_string`) and a list of failed hypotheses as input.
 It would then generate a ranked list of new, logical hypotheses to test for solving complex environmental puzzles.
-This could prevent getting stuck in loops like the one in Lorelei's Room.
-(Correction from Overwatch: Must be a tool, not an agent, to parse map data).
-- **`menu_navigator` Tool Idea:** Create a tool that can navigate list-based menus to a specific item.
-This would prevent manual errors in the PC, party screen, etc.
 - **`navigation_troubleshooter` Agent Idea:** Create an agent that, when `find_path` fails, can analyze the map and suggest alternative navigation strategies or intermediate waypoints to solve complex pathing puzzles.
 - **`ai_move_predictor` Agent Idea:** Create an agent that takes the opponent's known moves, my active Pokémon, and my full party as input to predict the most likely move the AI will use.
-This could help formalize high-risk strategic decisions.
 - **`multi_team_synergy_analyzer` Agent Idea:** Create an agent that takes my full PC box and party as input and suggests multiple viable team compositions (not just one) for various challenges, explaining the synergies and strategies for each.

-(Refined from `team_synergy_analyzer` to be more distinct from the existing `team_composition_advisor`).
+## C. Blocked Development
+- **`team_data_compiler` Tool (Blocked):** This tool cannot be implemented at this time.
+Its core function requires parsing opponent data from the notepad, but there is no current mechanism to pass the notepad's content as an input to a custom tool.
+Development is blocked pending a solution to this system limitation.

 # V. Battle Logs